ellipt01/piezomag/README.md

 bool
 fread_params (FILE *fp, fault_params *fault, magnetic_params *mag);
 ```
-This function reads parameter file and store user-defined parameters to global
+This function reads parameter file and store user-defined parameters to the
-variables and following pre-allocated structures:
+following pre-allocated structures:

 ```fault_params *fault: ``` structure which stores fault parameters.

 ```magnetic_params *mag:``` structure which stores crustal magnetic properties.

-For the global variables and members of these structures, see "include/piezomag.h",
+For the details of the members of above structures, see "include/piezomag.h",
 and for the details of the parameter file, see "work/example_params.data"
 (an example of parameter file).